How to get the most out of the WhatsApp newsletter: everything you need to know

 As a company, you are only allowed to use the WhatsApp Business app or the WhatsApp Business Platform (formerly: WhatsApp Business API).
 WhatsApp does not allow the use of the private WhatsApp app for commercial purposes.

 The WhatsApp Business app is a free app that you can download in the app stores, and it’s primarily designed for small businesses with up to five employees.
-It allows you to set up a business profile, a product catalog, and send out a (very!) limited number of 256 bulk messages.
+It allows you to set up a business profile, a product catalog, and only reach out to a (very!) limited number of 256 recipients per broadcasting list.

-While this option might be enough for some companies or single entrepreneurs, for most businesses it’s too limited, as it doesn’t allow you to really scale, you cannot integrate chatbots, get the green tick, and also keep in mind that data protection is not guaranteed with the WhatsApp Business app.
+While this option might be enough for some companies or single entrepreneurs, for most businesses it’s too limited.
+It doesn’t allow you to scale your messages, you can’t integrate chatbots, and get the green tick.
+Also keep in mind that data protection is not guaranteed with the WhatsApp Business app.

 This option is not free of charge, but it comes with several advantages.